Hachitus/FlaTWorld/README.md

 #Introduction
 2D turn-based strategy game engine for browsers.
 The engine originally got into development to get an engine for more hard-core turn-based games and not casual games.
 I was frustrated at waiting for those games and decided to start making it on my own.
 Browser environment is a perfect match for turn-based multiplayer.
 You can continue your turn easily anywhere, any time!

 If you are interested contact me (http://hyytia.level7.fi/).
-I am very eager to get any feedback or help with the project.
+I am eager and grateful to get any feedback or help with the project.

 Table of contents
 =================